steamysips/steamy-sips/docs/INSTALLATION_GUIDE.md

 exit;
 ```

-The path to the SQL dump might must be modified if you are not in the root directory of the project.
+The path to the SQL dump must be modified your present working directory is not the root directory of the project.

-If you want to run unit tests with composer, you must first set up a separate database for testing.
+If you want to run tests with composer, you must first set up a separate database for testing.
 To do so, repeat the
-same
-instructions as above except name the testing database `cafe_test`:
+same instructions as above except name the testing database `cafe_test`:

 ```sql
 create database cafe_test;